dskhanal/dle_prototype/README.md

-# Analysis, Modeling and Design of Personalized Digital Learning Environment: A Proof of Concept
+# Analysis, Modeling and Design of Personalized Digital Learning Environment: On-device Android Implementation

 This research analyzes, models and develops a novel Android-based Digital Learning Environment (DLE) powered by a Private Learning Intelligence (PLI) framework.